robotframework/robotframework/doc/releasenotes/rf-5.0rc2.rst

 distribution from PyPI_ and install it manually.
 For more details and other installation approaches, see the `installation instructions`_.

-Robot Framework 5.0 release candidate 2 was released on Thursday March 17, 2022.
+Robot Framework 5.0 release candidate 2 was released on Friday March 18, 2022.
 The final release is targeted for Wednesday March 23, 2022.
 Please test the release candidate in your environment and provide feedback about possible problems, so that we can address them before the final release.